FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::
 ::::

-Classes can be inherited with the `extends` key word.
+Classes can be inherited with the `extends` keyword.

 ```js ln
 class Cat {